In this guide, we’ll share 65 free data science resources that we’ve hand-picked and annotated for beginners.

 - An Introduction to Statistical Learning in R (PDF) - Reference text.
 Another classic textbook that has gentler math requirements.

 - How to Learn Machine Learning, the Self-Starter Way - Our beginner-friendly overview of the machine learning landscape.

-- 7-Day Crash Course on Applied Machine Learning - Our free email crash course on the data science and machine learning workflow.
+- Data Science Primer - Our free mini-course on the data science and machine learning workflow.